Cantexinho/message-relay/README.md

   - `/token` `POST` generates auth token and refresh token when passed credentials
   - `/event` `POST` uploads received payload to database
   - `/event` `GET` lists events uploaded to database

+  Auth:
+  - Oauth2 JWT authentication for callin event-consumer.
+Storing username and password of event-propagator in env variables as it is the only service we want to authenticate.